smoczyna/url-converter/README.md

 Redis connection is synchronized (all its save methods) so huge number of parallel calls make cause a bottleneck here, it's worth checking.

-        The last but not least thing is redis connection, it's host name is hardcoded to be the one defined in docker If service is abou to be run on local machine, 'redis' string parameter need to be removed from line 27 of UriRepo class: this.jedis = new Jedis("redis"); - that's the line
+        The last but not least thing is redis connection, it's host name is hardcoded to be the one defined in docker If service is about to be run on local machine, 'redis' string parameter need to be removed from line 27 of UriRepo class: this.jedis = new Jedis("redis"); - that's the line

 ### Latest